 Featured Photo Credit: Stuart Isett/Fortune Most Powerful Women/Flickr, used under a Creative Commons license.

-Note: This blog has been updated to include new Warren Buffett quotes, current information, and statistics.
+Note: This blog has been updated in 2018 to include new Warren Buffett quotes, current information, and statistics.